-Gabriela Grosser, a fifth year student at the Institute, is the recipient of the 2013-2014 Shirley Fink Award.
+Veronica Slaght, a third year student at the Institute, is the recipient of the 2014-2015 Shirley Fink Award.

 The Suzanne Reed Price Award was named after a graduate of the program that went on to do exemplary work in the field of Pediatric Clinical Neuropsychology.
 The Award goes to the student in their third year of the program that proposes the most outstanding dissertation in the area of Pediatric Clinical Neuropsychology.

-Fourth year student Merin Campbell received the 2011-2012 Suzanne Reed Price Neuropsychology Award.
+Fifth year student Kathryn Murray received the 2014 Suzanne Reed Price Neuropsychology Dissertation Award.

 Zygmunt Piotrowski Scholarship